Gregor-Gottschewski/pytrng/README.md

 * disk speed (create and delete a temporary file)
 * sensor temperatures

-_XOR_ offers the security of the unbreakable One-Time-Pad (OTP).
-Each input serves as a key for the next input.
-The result is the new key for the next input and so on… That technically means that the result is the first input encrypted by the other inputs multiple times.
-To increase the security, the connected data is hashed.

-The model of the PRNG:
+Every input is hashed and concatenated with the previous input.
+This result is hashed again and concatenated with the next input.
+When all inputs are hashed and concatenated, the result is hashed again used as output.

+This model shows how that process works:

 ![pytrng structure image](images/pytrng_structure.jpg)

 ## Installation and quickstart

-> pytrng is currently under development.
-You can find it on [**TestPyPi**](https://test.pypi.org/project/pytrng/)
+> pytrng is under development.
+> You find it on [**TestPyPi**](https://test.pypi.org/project/pytrng/) and [**GitHub**](https://github.com/Gregor-Gottschewski/pytrng).
-> and [**GitHub**](https://github.com/Gregor-Gottschewski/pytrng).
-I am working to release it on the main Python Package Index in July.

-You can install pytrng via pip:
+You install pytrng via pip:

     pip install -i https://test.pypi.org/simple/ --no-deps pytrng